What you need to know about COVID-19 in B.C. for Saturday | CBC News

 What's happening elsewhere in Canada

-As of Saturday morning, Canada had 90,177 confirmed and presumptive coronavirus cases.

-A CBC News tally of deaths based on provincial data, regional information and CBC's reporting stood at 7,145 as of Saturday.
+As of Friday at 9 p.m.
+PT, Canada has had 94,335 confirmed coronavirus cases.
+A CBC News tally of deaths based on provincial data, regional information and CBC's reporting stood at 7,761.

 For a look at what's happening across the country and the world, check the CBC interactive case tracker.